josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 The issue is not simply access.

-The issue is that this particular problem may be very difficult to explain honestly inside ordinary communal settings.
+The issue is that this particular problem may be difficult to explain honestly inside ordinary communal settings.

-It may feel too technical.
+It may feel:

-Too secular.
-Too legally exposed.
-Too politically dangerous.
-Too emotionally loaded.
-Too embarrassing.
-Too strange.
+- too technical,
+- too secular,
+- too legally exposed,
+- too politically dangerous,
+- too emotionally loaded,
+- too embarrassing,
+- too strange,
-Too bound up with AI, defence systems, courts, contracts, public pressure, reputation, international law, and communal fear.
+- or too bound up with AI, defence systems, courts, contracts, public pressure, reputation, international law, and communal fear.

 So this folder attempts to bring the problem forward more plainly.